namin/dot/src/redex/README.md

 DOT in PLT Redex
 ================

 The FOOL model is implemented in `dotf.ss`.
-The current model is implemented in `dotg.ss`.
+The current model is implemented in `dot.rkt`.